sonianand07/Better-French/Project-Better-French-Website/README.md

 ---

 **Note**: This website is part of the "Project Better French Max" system and includes all necessary French news data files.
-The one-command setup automatically handles all dependencies and opens the fully functional website with 30 curated French news articles ready for learning! 🎉
+The one-command setup automatically handles all dependencies and opens the fully functional website with up to 100 AI-enhanced French news articles ready for learning! 🎉

 **Last Updated**: June 2025 - Ready to run locally with zero configuration needed.